FisherShi/UDACITY_CARND_T1_P5/writeup_template.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to try to minimize false positives and reliably detect cars?

-Ultimately I searched on 15 scales using L-channel HOG features of HLS space plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on 4 scales using L-channel HOG features of HLS space plus spatially binned color and histograms of color in the feature vector.
+Only predictions with over 65% probabilities are considered positive.
+From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
+I change the structure of the label function so that diagonal pixels are treated connected.
+I then constructed bounding boxes to cover the area of all the labels detected..
 Here are some example images:

 ![alt text][image4]
 ---